PRATHYUSH97/new-website/README.md

 # new-website

-this is my first website
+this is my second website